laher/goxc/README.md

  * You can specify one or more tasks, such as `goxc -tasks=go-fmt,xc`
  * You can skip tasks with '-tasks-='.
 Skip the 'package' stage with `goxc -tasks-=package`
  * For a list of tasks and 'task aliases', run `goxc -h tasks`
+ * For more info on a particular taks, run `goxc -h <taskname>`.
+This will also show you the configuration options available for that task.

 Outcome
 -------